 - 100,000 Point Initial Bonus Offer after meeting the spend requirement on this card.
 That’s the biggest Southwest Airlines card offer I’ve ever seen, for any of their products.

 - Enough for a companion pass that’ll last through 2021.
-125,000 points in a calendar year earns a companion pass starting in 2020 which means bringing someone along with you, whether you’re spending money or points when you travel, for just taxes.
+125,000 points in a calendar year earns a companion pass in normal times.
+This year you just need to earn 100,000 on top of the 25,000 companion pass qualifying points deposited into member accounts.
+This means bringing someone along with you, whether you’re spending money or points when you travel, for just taxes.
 The initial bonus plus the points earned on the card from spending count towards that total.
 When you earn a companion pass — and completing this offer gets you there — it’s valid for the rest of the calendar year and the entire next calendar year.

 - You Can Leverage the Bonus for ~ $3000 in Travel.
 A companion pass is valid on award travel, which means in addition to spending points at ~ 1.5 cents apiece towards your own travel you can redeem and have your designated companion join you for no additional points (just the taxes).
 That means once you earn a companion pass you’re able to get nearly 3 cents per point in value from those 100,000 points or nearly $3000 in travel from the initial bonus alone.